 Studio.
 This codelab also explores how to test your app bundles using

-- On demand modules, which helps you create an app that downloads and installs dynamic features on demand.
+- On demand modules, which helps you create an app that downloads and installs feature modules on demand.

 - What a new publishing format means for the future of Android